-• In the 2015/16 season, which started in August 2015 with the harvest, we estimate rice production in Iran will grow for the seventh consecutive year.
+- In the 2015/16 season, which started in August 2015 with the harvest, we estimate rice production in Iran will grow for the seventh consecutive year.
 Output will reach 1.7mn tonnes, up 2.0% y-o-y.
-Iran's rice imports will remain relatively stable, at around 1.5mn tonnes.
+Iran's rice imports will remain relatively stable, at around 1.5mn tonnes, but the recent lifting of international sanctions will ease Iran's trade flows and lead to a re-diversification of suppliers. - Iran's rice production in general is likely to benefit from easier access to cheaper and quality inputs, which will help yields improve.
+However, such an improvement will see results in the longer term and depends on the country doing some key modernisation investment.

-Table: Iran - Rice Production And Consumption Outlook Ave growth rate 2014/15-2018/19 Drivers Rice production 1.8% We deem the government's plan to reach self-sufficiency by 2016 as unrealistic.
+Table: Iran - Rice Production And Consumption Outlook

+Ave growth rate 2015/16-2019/20 Drivers Rice production 2.3% We deem the government's plan to reach self-sufficiency by 2016 as unrealistic.
 Overall, areas under cultivation of rice as well as yields have been stagnating over the past 20 years, to around 580,000 hectares (ha) and 4.21tonne/ha respectively.
 Local production will remain exposed to competition from imports.
 Although imports are monitored, they continue to grow and have discouraged local producers from making the necessary investment to bolster domestic output growth.
 The government has been revisiting its goal as it was first expecting to reach self-sufficiency in 2013.
-Rice consumption 2.0% The lifting of international sanctions in 2016 will have a positive impact on rice consumption, as food price inflation is likely to ease significantly, from its currently very elevated level.
+Rice consumption 2.1% The lifting of international sanctions in 2016 will have a positive impact on rice consumption, as food price inflation is likely to ease significantly, from its currently very elevated level.
 As such, rice consumption will grow at a faster pace than in recent years when sanctions were in place.
-Trade The country usually records a 1.5-1.7mn tonnes deficit, which we see expanding slightly in the coming years to 1.9mn tonnes in 2019.
+Trade The country usually records a 1.5-1.7mn tonnes deficit, which we see expanding slightly in the coming years to 2mn tonnes in 2020.